kammitama5/kammitama5.github.io/_posts/2017-4-17-Monday-April-17th.md

 If you've never seen LaTeX before, this is what it looks like.

-It's a really valuable to learn, particularly for preparing papers with scientific or mathematical notation.
+It's really valuable to learn, particularly for preparing papers with scientific or mathematical notation.